Links to Key Resources and Information from MDIC:

 Voluntary Medical Device Manufacturing and Product Quality Pilot Program

-Through this program, the FDA intends to forego conducting surveillance and preapproval inspections for participating manufacturing sites, reducing the burden and disruption such inspections may cause and allowing participants to shift resources to innovation and improvement efforts.
+Through this program, the FDA intended to forego conducting surveillance and preapproval inspections for participating manufacturing sites, reducing the burden and disruption such inspections may cause and allowed participants to shift resources to innovation and improvement efforts.

 The 2018 pilot activities have been evaluated and the results are available on the MDIC website.
 The FDA is currently in the process of developing an operational program based on the concepts learned from the pilot.

 For more information please contact the Case for Quality program.